cryptogogue/vol-node-cpp/docs/consensus.md

 Blockchain protocols try to avoid [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) by making them expensive, either in terms of hash power or in "stake."

-Volition's "[Proof of Personhood](https://en.wikipedia.org/wiki/Proof_of_personhood)" model makes Sybil attacks expensive by requiring participants to procure strong digital identities from third-party KYC/AML vendors.
+Volition's "Proof of Identity" model makes Sybil attacks expensive by requiring participants to procure strong digital identities from third-party KYC vendors.
 Mounting an effective Sybil attack against Volition would entail identity theft at a large enough scale.

 Volition's consensus model is still compatible with permissionless scenarios, even as we eschew this approach.
 Instead of a digital identity, miners may be required to submit a proof-of-work solution or a proof-of-stake accounting that meets a certain threshold for their blocks to be eligible.